Treatment and Conditioning of Nuclear Wastes

 This type of process, referred to as vitrification, has also been extended for lower level wastes where the type of waste or the economics have been appropriate.

 Most high-level wastes other than spent fuel itself, arise in a liquid form from the reprocessing of spent fuel.
-To allow incorporation into the glass matrix this waste is initially calcined (dried) which turns it into a solid form.
-This product is then incorporated into molten glass in a stainless container and allowed to cool, giving a solid matrix.
+To allow incorporation into the glass matrix this waste is initially calcined (dried) to a granular powder.
+This product is then incorporated into molten glass in a stainless steel container and allowed to cool, giving a solid matrix.
 The containers are then welded closed and are ready for storage and final disposal.

-This process is currently being used in France, Japan, the Former Soviet Union, UK and USA and is seen as the preferred process for management of separated HLW arising from reprocessing.
+This process is currently being used in France, Japan, Russia, UK and USA and is seen as a suitable and adequate process for management of separated HLW arising from reprocessing.

 In-situ vitrification has also been investigated as a means of 'fixing' activity in contaminated ground as well as creating a barrier to prevent further spread of contamination.1